 Perhaps it was my historical lack of confidence and self belief but as a teenager I never dreamed of being a Hollywood Actress or Madonna.
-I always wanted to be in a girl band.
+I always wanted to be in one of thise cool girl groups.
 I never even wanted to be the lead singer, I think I would have happily been the annoying blondie on the end bopping her pigtails around and giving the peace sign on the cover of Smash Hits.
 In all honestly I think being in a girl band would have been one of best ways of securing my inevitable marriage to Mark Owen or Nick Carter (depending on which half of the 90’s we’re talking about)

 Just scraping into the 90’s, they were like Destiny’s Child for a Tween Generation.
 Their first album was very much pre-teen pop (albeit still well produced and catchy) but their second album, with single ‘I Do’ and ‘I Need That’ was pure R’n’B pop brilliance.

 After a promising start releasing ‘On My Knees’ (the remix with Ghostface Killah is definitely worth a listen) and Dumb it went down hill with their underrated 3rd single, which was a sample of Massive Attack’s ‘Teardrops’ and they were never seen or heard from again.

 If known at all in the UK it will be for their single Where My Girls At which often still appears on Trevor Nelson’s retro r’n’b compilations.
 I remember ordered their album from CDNow back in the day and being disappointed at the lack of catchy hits.
 This and You Don’t Know where the only good things they produced sadly.